Want to help kick Mitch McConnell out of the Senate?

 Now, a little truth talk.
 In 2016, Trump won Kentucky by 30 points, and his net approval in the state is still above water.
 McConnell will be on the same ballot as Trump in 2020 and that might be all that it takes.

-However.
-McConnell is one of the least popular senators in Congress, and he “has a 36% approval and 50% disapproval rating in Kentucky.”
-(Source) McGrath showed during the 2018 elections that she has a unique ability to raise a lot of money from the grassroots.
-Nate Silver of FiveThirtyEight thinks McGrath has a shot.
+However, McConnell is one of the least popular senators in Congress, and he “has a 36% approval and 50% disapproval rating in Kentucky.”
+(Source) There are quite a few Democratic challengers.
+Amy McGrath has received national attention but Charles Booker and Mike Broihier are also getting media attention in Kentucky.

-Here’s 5 ways you can help propel Amy McGrath to a win:
+Here’s 5 ways you can help flip McConnell’s seat:

 2. Help with voter registration drives in the state.
 A recent article in Governing reported that the number of Republican voters registering in Kentucky has gone up by 12% since 2016, but the number of Democrats has gone down slightly.
 As one idea, share Rock the Vote’s voter registration page for Kentucky (HERE) on your social media pages.